Category: Finance Tips

 Air Date: 03.30.2021

-The traditional methods of building wealth, like investing in postgraduate degrees, working for up to 50 years in your W2 job, and putting money towards your 401(k) mutual funds are all good and well, but they’re not the best strategies out there.
+Traditional wealth building strategies, like working 50 years and investing in your 401(k) are all good and well, but they’re not the best strategies out there.
 Why not begin with the end in mind and have multiple streams of income today?
 Today’s guest, Lane Kawaoka, can help you do just that.
 Lane uses his engineering degree to reverse engineer the wealth-building strategies that the rich use in his top 50 investing podcast, Simple Passive Cashflow.
 He owns 4,200 rental units and is the leader of the Hui Deal Pipeline Club, which has acquired over $350 million of real estate by syndicating over $40 million of private equity since 2016.
 In this episode, Lane shares his advice for doing what the rich do by diversifying into real estate and investing with private operators, and he explains why he believes you should not invest in retirement accounts, how taxes play into your investments and his three rules for investing.
 Tune in today!

 Key Points From This Episode: